Fred-Parker/Azure-Report---Paws-Whiskers/README.md

 Automated Decision-Making: The DPA 2018 includes additional safeguards and provisions for automated decision-making, including profiling, which are more detailed than those in the GDPR.

-**In addiiton to these above regulations there are also some industry-specific recommendations I would like to make for Paws & Whiskers to consider.**
+**In addition to these above regulations there are also some industry-specific recommendations I would like to make for Paws & Whiskers to consider.**